Cryp7ic/maltor/README.md

         \/     \/
 v1.1.0
 ```
-Maltor is A CLI tool for static malware analysis written in Python
+Maltor is an Open-Source CLI tool for static malware analysis written in Python